piStacya/CRIME_ANALYSIS_DS/README.md

 3. Open the desired Jupyter Notebook with the analysis that you want to replicate.
 4. Some of the notebooks are divided into sections, each section contains a description of the analysis and the code that was used to perform it.
 5. Run the code in the notebook to reproduce the analysis.
+6. A concise and final summary can be viewed in the results directory by examining our analysis section and the poster.
-6. If anything displays incorrectly or varies widely from the original, please let us know by opening an issue.
+7. If anything displays incorrectly or varies widely from the original, please let us know by opening an issue.

 ## Credits
 ©EuroGeographics for the administrative boundaries